andy-hanson/noze/doc/future.md

 The language does this already by normally only allowing one to do I/O through and interface;
 the provider of that interface could set a limit, such as only allowing a certain number of calls.
-Different iface instances could be provided to different users so that each user will have their own limits.
+Different interface instances could be provided to different users so that each user will have their own limits.

 I/O libraries should be written with the principle of least authority in mind; the interface for reading files should only have access to a certain directory, the interface for making HTTP requests should only have access to certain URLs.
 Very few APIs should be limitless by default.